AbdullahALX/Assignment-2/README.md

 ## Conclusion:
 We observe that the runtime remains consistent even when the number of guests is increased by a factor of 5.
 This demonstrates the efficiency of the solution.

+# Problem two:
+In this scenario, a third strategy is implemented.
+This strategy involves allowing only one guest to enter the showroom at a time.
+Once a guest leaves, the next guest is allowed to enter, and this process continues.
+Each guest stays in the showroom for a random amount of time.

+The time efficiency of this strategy is considered quite favorable.
+By allowing only one guest to enter at a time, we prevent any potential arguments between guests about who should go first.
+Below are some test cases demonstrating the effectiveness of this strategy:

+## Test Case 1:

+Number of Guests = 10

+Output:

+Guest 1 enters the showroom.

+Guest 1 leaves the showroom.

+Guest 2 enters the showroom.

+Guest 2 leaves the showroom.

+Guest 8 enters the showroom.

+Guest 8 leaves the showroom.

+Guest 5 enters the showroom.

+Guest 5 leaves the showroom.

+Guest 3 enters the showroom.

+Guest 3 leaves the showroom.

+Guest 7 enters the showroom.

+Guest 7 leaves the showroom.

+Guest 10 enters the showroom.

+Guest 10 leaves the showroom.

+Guest 9 enters the showroom.

+Guest 9 leaves the showroom.

+Guest 4 enters the showroom.

+Guest 4 leaves the showroom.

+Guest 6 enters the showroom.

+Guest 6 leaves the showroom.

+## Conclusion:
+We observe that all guests enter the showroom one by one